Medical uses of bicalutamide: Transgender hormone therapy

 In the studies of nilutamide for transgender hormone therapy, the medication, given alone and not in combination with estrogen, induced observable signs of feminization in young transgender women (ages 19–33 years) within 8 weeks.
 These changes included breast development, decreased male-pattern hair, decreased spontaneous erections and sex drive, and positive psychological and emotional changes.
 Signs of breast development, such as increased nipple sensitivity, were, along with decreased male-pattern hair, the earliest indications of feminization, and occurred in all subjects within 6 weeks.
 Nilutamide by itself more than doubled luteinizing hormone (LH) and testosterone levels and tripled estradiol levels.
 The addition of 100 μg/day oral ethinylestradiol to nilutamide therapy after 8 weeks abolished the increase in LH, testosterone, and estradiol levels and dramatically suppressed testosterone levels, into the female or castrate range.
 On the basis of these results, both nilutamide alone, and particularly the combination of nilutamide and estrogen, were regarded as effective for producing antiandrogenic effects and feminization in transgender women.

 Although nilutamide has been found to be effective for transgender hormone therapy, the use of nilutamide in the treatment of prostate cancer, and particularly for other indications that are of a less clinically serious nature, is now discouraged due to the unique adverse effects of the medication, most importantly a high incidence of interstitial pneumonitis.
 This is an adverse effect that can progress to pulmonary fibrosis and can potentially be fatal.
 Flutamide is also no longer recommended due to excessive risk of hepatotoxicity and liver failure in men with prostate cancer.
-For these reason, newer and safer NSAAs like bicalutamide have largely replaced flutamide and nilutamide, and are now used for relevant indications instead.
+For these reasons, newer and safer NSAAs like bicalutamide have largely replaced flutamide and nilutamide, and are now used for relevant indications instead.
 As selective AR antagonists, flutamide, nilutamide, and bicalutamide have the same mechanism of action, and bicalutamide has similar or greater efficacy to flutamide and nilutamide as an antiandrogen.